 We evaluate the appropriate balance sheet classification of warrants we issue as either equity or as a derivative liability.
 In accordance with ASC 815-40, Derivatives and Hedging-Contracts in the Entity's Own Equity (ASC 815-40), we classify a warrant as equity if it is "indexed to the Company's equity" and meets several specific conditions for equity classification.
 A warrant is not considered "indexed to the Company's equity," in general, when it contains certain types of exercise contingencies or potential adjustments to its exercise price.
-If a warrant is not indexed to the Company's equity or it has net cash settlement that results in the warrants to be accounted for under ASC 480, Distinguishing Liabilities from Equity or ASC 815-40, it is classified as a derivative liability which is carried on the consolidated balance sheet at fair value with any changes in its fair value recognized immediately in the Statement of Operations and Comprehensive Loss.
-At March 31, 2022 and 2021, we had both investor warrants and share-based compensation warrants outstanding that were classified as equity.
+If a warrant is not indexed to the Company's equity or it has net cash settlement provisions that result in the warrants being accounted for under ASC 480, Distinguishing Liabilities from Equity or ASC 815-40, it is classified as a derivative liability which is carried on the consolidated balance sheet at fair value with any changes in its fair value recognized immediately in the Statement of Operations and Comprehensive Loss.
+At March 31, 2023 and 2022 all of our outstanding warrants were classified as equity.